SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

 8. Click Go

-9. Select BusinessPartner/*
+9. Select sap/s4/beh/businesspartner/v1/BusinessPartner/*

  ![Select BP](./images/setup28.png)

-10. Click Save.
+10. Click *Create*.

 # Create Event Mesh Instance

-**SAP Business Technology Platform:** Create a new service instance for SAP Enterprise Messaging
+**SAP Business Technology Platform:** Create a new service instance for SAP Event Mesh

 When you create a new service instance for SAP Event Mesh, you create a new messaging client, which then receives events sent from your registered SAP S/4HANA Cloud system.
 The parameters you enter in the JSON file are the service descriptors that are later visible on the Messaging Client UI and dictate the rules to be used for creating queues and their subscriptions.